Lokal-Container/Mogi/README.md

----
 # LC Mogi

-LC Mogi Typeface is a playful font its own strong character and unique charm.

-LC Mogi adds an extra touch of playfulness with its distinctive.
-Letterforms have a chubby and bouncing appearance, reminiscent of the plumpness of Bubblegum.

-LC Mogi Typeface suitable for a range of design projects that require a touch of lightheartedness.
-Whether used in headlines, posters, or branding materials.
----
 LC Mogi Typeface is a playful font with its own strong character and unique charm.

 LC Mogi adds an extra touch of playfulness with its distinctive.
 Letterforms have a chubby and bouncing appearance, reminiscent of the plumpness of Bubblegum.

 LC Mogi Typeface is suitable for a range of design projects that require a touch of lightheartedness.
 Whether used in headlines, posters, or branding materials.

 ---

 ## Specimen